 Chris has particular expertise in advice and transactions in the finance and insurance sectors, acting for wealth managers and life and general insurers.
 He advises institutional and non-institutional investors, in Australia and overseas, on acquisitions, disposals and other matters across wealth management and insurance.
 His clients include asset managers, life and general insurers, financial advice groups, product distributors, investment platforms and other asset administrators.

 Chris is supported by UK based consultant, Graeme Menzies.
-For over 30 years, Graeme led the North American Desk, dispute resolution, and international business for UK firm Mills & Reeve.
-He was also the Chairman and board members of SCG Legal.
-More recently, Graeme has been engaged by Hall & Wilcox to develop their international strategy and look at new business opportunities predominately in the UK, but also globally.
+For over 30 years, Graeme led the North American Desk, dispute resolution, and international business for a major UK firm [Mills & Reeve].
+He was also the Chairman and board member of SCG Legal, an international law firm network of 12000 lawyers around the world.
+More recently, Graeme has been engaged by Hall & Wilcox to help develop their international strategy and look at new business opportunities, predominately in the UK, but also globally.

 Oliver Jankowsky, Partner, leads our international desk and regularly advises clients from Europe, China and Korea.
 Oliver is a corporate partner, whose practice focuses on mergers & acquisitions, corporate advisory, divestments, foreign investments and start-up capital raising.
 He has particular expertise in cross-border transactions advising foreign clients on their legal needs in Australia and how to enter the Australian market.